stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

    * Some packages give high `Practice_stability(m_F)` but at the cost of extreme `DeltaS_multiverse(m_F)`.
    * Others keep multiverse tension low but force destructive changes in major areas of mathematics, lowering `Practice_stability(m_F)`.

 4. The CH decision remains permanently plural.
-No encoding of axiom choice that respects fairness constraints can compress the situation into a single low tension band.
+   No encoding of axiom choice that respects the fairness constraints can compress the situation into a single low tension band.

 ### 5.3 Interpretive note

 These counterfactual worlds do not attempt to define or construct any TU internal fields or to resolve CH.
 They only describe how observable tension patterns in `M_reg` would differ between a world with a stable CH resolving axiom package and a world where such a package never emerges.

 ---